PoC-Consortium/CoinX/README.md

 ICO/premine

-Def. no ICO.
-The pros and cons of a small instamine to exclusively pay for bounties (translations etc.) are being discussed.
+Definitely no ICO.
+The pros and cons of a very small (< 1% of the supply) instamine to exclusively pay for bounties (translations etc.) are being discussed.